 - The details of her schedule and how it changed during the first year.

-- How shifting focus to a niche audience made the practice really take off.
+- How shifting focus to the pelvic floor niche made the practice really take off.

 - How group exercise classes have become a significant contributor to the clinic’s patient enrollment.